Bhargavi84/yoga-emporium/README.md

      This feature also have all 3 categories hover button on the top to swap the category.

 ### Essentials
- * Essentails nav item has 3  dropdowns :-
+    * Essentials nav item has 3  dropdowns :-
     * Mats and Blocks :- When clicked , it will sort the products by category Mats and Blocks and displays on the screen.
     Also has hover button on the top to display which category you are viewing.
     * Antiques and Idols :- When clicked, it will sort the products by category Antiques and Idols and displays on the screen.